 - Native bridges – These bridges are typically built to bootstrap liquidity on a particular blockchain, making it easier for users to move funds to the ecosystem.
 For example, the Arbitrum Bridge(opens in a new tab) is built to make it convenient for users to bridge from Ethereum Mainnet to Arbitrum.
 Other such bridges include Polygon PoS Bridge, Optimism Gateway(opens in a new tab), etc.

 - Validator or oracle based bridges – These bridges rely on an external validator set or oracles to validate cross-chain transfers.
 Examples: Multichain and Across.

 - Generalized message passing bridges – These bridges can transfer assets, along with messages and arbitrary data across chains.
-Examples: Nomad and LayerZero.
+Examples: Axelar, LayerZero, and Nomad.